London Air Travel » British Airways News & Operational Updates »

 Raleigh-Durham – Codeshare flown by American Airlines

-San Diego – Operating up to daily; moves to Terminal 3 on 3 October 2023; increases to twice daily 20 April 2024
+San Diego – Operating up to twice daily

 San Francisco – Operating up to twice daily